ktorio/ktor-documentation/topics/data-conversion.md

 ## Accessing the service
 {id="service"}

-You can easily access the DataConversion service, from any call with:
+You can access the `DataConversion` service from any call:

 ```kotlin
 val dataConversion = call.conversionService